iobis/pacman-pipeline-training/tutorial.md

 So this rule has two input files, four output files, a reference to a Conda environment which is defined in a yaml file, and a shell command.
 Notice that the file names and shell command use curly braces (`{}`) to access variables defined elsewhere in the Snakefile.
 Some of these variables come from a config file which is specified at the top of the Snakefile.

+Before diving into the pipeline code, let's take a quick look at the main steps of the pipeline.

 ## Pipeline steps

 A schematic overview of the PacMAN pipeline and the files it generates can be found [here](https://github.com/iobis/PacMAN-pipeline/raw/master/documentation/diagram.png).